ga-dc/pennies/readme.md

 We will be simulating moving items through a system.
 This could be products on an assembly line, user stories in a development project, or iterations in a project.

 We will be simulating "work" by flipping coins over.
-The idea of this exercise is for every person in the group to each coin only once.

 ## The setup
 We will separate into groups of about 7.
 Designate one person as the Product Owner and another as the Efficiency Expert.
 The rest will be the Workers.

-Every group will receive 20 pennies.
-One random group receives 20 coins of varying values (equal quantity of each value).
+Every group will receive 20 coins of varying values (equal quantity of each value).

 Once the setup is complete, move on to The Flow.